asam-ev/.github/profile/README.md

 - [qc-framework](https://github.com/asam-ev/qc-framework) - The main repository for the ASAM Quality Checker formed by a collection of C++ and Python components responsible for running the checker bundles.
 - [qc-baselib-py](https://github.com/asam-ev/qc-baselib-py) - The Python Base library repository implements a Python interface for interacting with the configuration files and the results files from the ASAM Quality Checker framework.
-- [qc-opendrive](https://github.com/asam-ev/qc-opendrive) - Specific ASAM OpenDRIVE repository which implements his official ASAM OpenDRIVE checker bundle.
+- [qc-opendrive](https://github.com/asam-ev/qc-opendrive) - The official ASAM checker bundle for ASAM OpenDRIVE.
-- [qc-openscenarioxml](https://github.com/asam-ev/qc-openscenarioxml) - Specific ASAM OpenSCENARIO XML repository which implements his official ASAM OpenSCENARIO XML checker bundle.
+- [qc-openscenarioxml](https://github.com/asam-ev/qc-openscenarioxml) - The official ASAM checker bundle for ASAM OpenSCENARIO XML.
-- [qc-otx](https://github.com/asam-ev/qc-otx) - Specific Open Test sequence eXchange (OTX) repository which contains a short representative list of check examples (it shall not be a reference implementation).
+- [qc-otx](https://github.com/asam-ev/qc-otx) - A checker bundle implementing a sample of rules for the standard ASAM OTX Extensions (Open Test sequence eXchange).
+Note that this is not to be considered an exhaustive checker bundle.

 ### ASAM OSI® (Open Simulation Interface)
 ASAM OSI® (Open Simulation Interface) is a specification for interfaces between models and components of a distributed simulation.
 OSI is strongly focused on the environmental perception of automated driving functions.